Monday, September 6th, 2010

 The Beard surname of George Eggers' wife comes from Monmouth County marriage record: "George Egger" to "Avis Beard" on 4 July 1749.
 The marriage document states that Avis was widow.

 The rare first name of "Avis" appears as a wife to John Baird, Jr. which is found in Baird's will of 1747.
 Note that Baird's will was proved or probated one day after George married Avis.
+The following is the will of John Baird naming wife Avis Baird.

-(Abstract from original) To all Christian People...comes John Baird of Freehold in Monmouth County in the Eastern Division of the Province of New Jersey, Yeoman.
-Send greeting, know ye that this said John Baird for in consideration of the love, good will, and affection which I now and do bear towards my son, John Baird...grant to his son...tract of land situate lying and being in Freehold aforesaid, ...tract of land situate, lying and being in Freehold aforesaid...to lot 40...which tract of land was granted to the said John Baird by deed from John Johnson, Esq. ...(on) 13th day of April 1716.... (continuing) on the south side of Topanemus Brook beginning in the southeast corner of the land formerly belonging to Thomas Warms(?)...running north to Topanemus Brook, thence down the brook...to the line that divides between John Baird and Tunig(?)
-VanderVeeer, thence up the Little Bogg Brook...running round the edge of the Bogg, including the Bogg...to the most southerly line of said land formerly Thomas Warne ...which tract of land was granted and confirmed to the said John by deed from Thomas Warne bearing date 8 December 1695.
+1741 February 13 –Monmouth County, New Jersey: (Abstract from original) To all Christian People...comes John Baird of Freehold in Monmouth County in the Eastern Division of the Province of New Jersey, Yeoman.
+Send greeting, know ye that this said John Baird for in consideration of the love, good will, and affection which I now and do bear towards my son, John Baird...grant to his son...tract of land situate lying and being in Freehold aforesaid, ...tract of land situate, lying and being in Freehold aforesaid...to lot 40...which tract of land was granted to the said John Baird by deed from John Johnson, Esq. ...(on) 13th day of April 1716.... (continuing) on the south side of Topanemus Brook beginning in the southeast corner of the land formerly belonging to Thomas Warms(?)...running north to Topanemus Boork, thence down the brook…to the line that divides between John Baird and Tunig(?)
+VanderVeer, thence up the Little Bogg Brook...running round the edge of the Bogg, including the Bogg...to the most southerly line of said land formerly Thomas Warne ...which tract of land was granted and confirmed to the said John by deed from Thomas Warne bearing date 8 December 1695.
 (Dated) 25th March in the 14th year of the Reign of our (King)...1741.
 (Signed) John Baird.
 Witness: Mary Forman, William Murdock.

-(Abstract record, which follows deed) John Baird, Junior bond to John Baird Senior, entered 20 April 1741.
+1741 April 20 – Monmouth County, New Jersey: (Abstract record, which follows deed) John Baird, Junior bond to John Baird Senior, entered 20 April 1741.
 Know all men by this __ that I, John Baird Junior of Freehold, Monmouth County East New Jersey Province, yeoman, is firmly bound unto John Baird Senior of the same place...(owe him) 100 pounds lawful money...to be paid unto the said John Baird Senior or his attorney, heirs, executors....this 16th day of March 1740/41.
 (Signed) John Baird Witnesses: Peter Bowne, John Bruce.
 Dated: 18 April 1741.

 (Liber E, page 310 as found in New Jersey Archives, First Series, Volume 30, Abstracts of Wills, Volume 11, 1730-1750, page 31.
 Monmouth County Deed Book H, page 292-294 at Monmouth County Archives.)